 A small hot red chile pepper gives the sauce a pop of color along with extra heat, but feel free to use a tablespoon or two of sweet red bell pepper and cut back on the crushed red pepper flakes for a milder version.

 The sauce is ideal for dipping chicken wings or tenders, but it's also excellent with fried fish or shrimp, and deep-fried vegetables.
 It's easy to turn this tasty dip into a delicious creamy salad dressing, too.
-Just whisk in a few tablespoons of olive oil or thin it with a bit of water or cream.
-Drizzle the dressing over a wedge of lettuce or spring greens.
+Just whisk in a few tablespoons of olive oil or thin it out with a bit of water or cream.
+Drizzle the dressing over a wedge of iceberg lettuce or fresh spring greens.

 - 6 cloves garlic

 - 1 teaspoon sugar (or a sugar replacement)